 Consistent with FFDCA section 408(b)(2)(D), and the factors specified in FFDCA section 408(b)(2)(D), EPA has reviewed the available scientific data and other relevant information in support of this action.
-EPA has sufficient data to assess the hazards of and to make a determination on aggregate exposure for cyflumetofen in or on coffee, green bean.
+EPA has sufficient data to assess the hazards of and to make a determination on aggregate exposure for cyflumetofen including exposure resulting from the tolerances established by this action.

 As indicated in the supporting documents, no acute dietary exposure and risk analysis was performed for cyflumetofen since there were no appropriate studies identified in the toxicology database that demonstrated evidence of toxicity attributable to a single dose.
-Chronic dietary risks are below the Agency's level of concern: 2.4% of the chronic population adjusted dose (cPAD) for children 1-2 years old, the group with the highest exposure level.
-Moreover, the short-term aggregate risk for the population with the highest total exposure (adults 50-99 years old) was chosen since this is protective for all other adult sub-populations.
-There are no residential exposures expected for children; therefore, a short-term aggregate risk assessment for children is equal to the chronic food and drinking water exposure and risk estimates and is not of concern.
-Using the exposure assumptions described for short-term exposures, EPA has concluded the combined short-term food, water, and residential exposures result in aggregate MOEs above the LOC of 100 for all scenarios assessed and are not of concern.
+Chronic dietary (food and water) risks are below the Agency's level of concern of 100% of the chronic population adjusted dose (cPAD); they are 3% of the cPAD for children 1-2 years old, the group with the highest exposure level.
+Because EPA has determined there are no residential exposures, the chronic dietary risk is the same as the overall aggregate risk for cyflumetofen.

 IV.
 Other Considerations